openebs-archive/openebs-docs/docs/ndm.md

 - *Discover* block devices attached to a Kubernetes Node
   - Discover block devices on startup - create and/or update status.
-  - Maintain cluster-wide unique id of the disk using the following schemes:
+  - Maintain cluster-wide unique id of the disk using the following scheme:
-    - Hash of WWN, Serial, Vendor, Model ( if available and unique across nodes )
-    - Hash of Path, Hostname ( for ephemeral disks or if above values are unavailable)
+    - md5 hash of WWN / PartitionUUID / FileSystemUUID.
 - Detect block device addition/removal from a node and update the status of Block device.
 - Add `blockDevice` as Kubernetes custom resource with following properties:
   - spec: The following will be updated if they are available.
     - Device Path
-    - Device Links ( by id, by name)
+    - Device Links (by id, by name)
     - Vendor and Model information
     - WWN and Serial
     - Capacity
-    - Sector Size
+    - Sector and Block Size
   - labels:
     - hostname (kubernetes.io/hostname)
     - blockdevice-type (ndm.io/blockdevice-type)
     - Managed (ndm.io/managed)
   - status can have the following values:
-    - Active : Block device is detected on the node
+    - Active : Block device is available on the node
-    - Inactive : Block device was detected earlier but doesn't exist at the given node anymore
+    - Inactive : Block device is not available on the given node anymore
-    - Unknown : The NDM was stopped on the node where Block device was last detected
+    - Unknown : NDM was stopped on the node where Block device was last detected / not able to determine the status

 ## Filters: